 When entertaining a large group of campers, you can't beat a good old test.
 If written well, a good test should be suitable for everyone in the group.
 If there are young people in the group, please be sure to add a children's wheel and don't forget to prepare something for the golden old song!
 Make it educational, more fun, and relevant, of course, including camping!

-To get your team to think about their impact on your natural environment, include a no trace turn.
+To get your team to think about their impact on your natural environment, including a no trace turn.
 We even wrote these quiz questions for you.

 24. Make bonfire pizza